 So now you know it is a very important holiday, much more so than the calendar New Year in the United States.
 And of course, this means special holiday foods!
 Apples and honey are traditional foods to taste the sweetness of the new year.
 Hebrew blessings are said over the wine, candles, and bread, which is challah.

 Challah is a braided loaf with an egg-rich dough.
 For Rosh Hashanah, it is traditionally made in a circle.
 According to this article from ReformJudaism, this symbolizes the cycle of the seasons as well as the change to repent and return: t’shuvah in Hebrew.
 There is always the opportunity to learn and better ourselves.
-Challah for Rosh Hashanah often includes raisins (I still like mine with more of an everything topping – like sesame seeds, poppy seeds, and garlic salt).
+Challah for Rosh Hashanah often includes raisins (I prefer mine with more of an “everything” topping – like sesame seeds, poppy seeds, and garlic salt).

 Beef brisket and roasted chicken are popular entrees.
-A favorite side dish is a noodle kugel (pudding), or sometimes two: sweet and savory.
+A favorite side dish is a noodle kugel (pudding), or sometimes two: sweet with apples, cherries, or other fruit, and savory.
 Potatoes or tsimmes (sweet potatoes and carrots cooked with dried fruits in orange juice) are usually included.
-Another favorite is kasha buckwheat groats) with bowties.
+Another favorite is kasha (buckwheat groats) with bowties (farfalle pasta).
 These are typical Ashkenazi dishes: from Northern and Eastern Europe.

 This Rosh Hashanah article also discusses Sephardic food traditions.
 One that jumped out at me was black-eyed peas.
 Black-eyed peas are part of Hoppin’ John, a traditional Southern / African-American dish served for good luck on New Years’ Day.

-This dish of black-eyed peas with rice with vegetables is a good example of a protein-rich entree for a plant-based diet.
+This dish, made black-eyed peas with rice with vegetables, is a good example of a protein-rich entree for a plant-based diet.
 This recipe can easily be made vegan by omitting the turkey thighs (pork is more traditional in the recipe) and switching the chicken broth to vegetable broth.

-Eating a new fruit, or one that you haven’t had for awhile, is another tradition according to this article from the PJ Library.
+Eating a new fruit, or one that you haven’t had for a while, is another Rosh Hashanah tradition according to this article from the PJ Library.